 What happened to Walk and Talk Therapy?

 For a hot second, I had walk-and-talk therapy listed on my website as a service I offered.
 When I heard the concept of walk-and-talk, my heart jumped for joy.
 I started scouting Point Defiance for trails.
 Circled the trees by bike, stomped around on foot, wandered the woods with a friend—took it all in.
 What a beautiful place!
-I mean, have you HEARD of 5 mile loop?!
+I mean, have you HEARD of Five Mile Drive?!

 I asked my friend this question after making the jump, advertising this special service.
 She asked, “Isn’t that where some girl got stabbed?”
 Usually, I’d brush off a comment like this … but this is one of the toughest people I know.
-Advice should be strongly heeded by anyone who used to run the streets, especially in the hood.
+Advice should be strongly heeded by anyone who has spent considerable time in prison.

 To this day, I’ve never been able to pepper spray someone.
-Besides unpleasant weather, this is basically only downside to giving up walk-and-talk … giving up the chance to protect a client by temporarily blinding someone threatening (aka a chance to be Batman).
+Besides unpleasant weather, this is my main downside to setting aside walk-and-talk … giving up the chance to protect a client by temporarily blinding someone threatening (aka a chance to be Batman).

 Anyway, I ended up nabbing a small office with big windows on 6th Ave & State Street.
 I couldn’t say no to all that natural light.
 And free parking?
 Coffee and pizza basically always available downstairs?
 I mean, c’mon.
 I couldn’t pass up such a good opportunity.